A15 road (England)

 The A15 is a major road in England.
-It runs north from Peterborough via Market Deeping, Bourne, Sleaford and Lincoln along a variety of ancient, Roman, and Turnpike alignments before it is interrupted at its junction with the M180 near Scawby.
+It runs north from Peterborough via Market Deeping, Bourne, Sleaford and Lincoln along a variety of ancient Roman roads and turnpike alignments before it is interrupted at its junction with the M180 near Scawby.
 The road restarts 10 mi east, and then continues north past Barton-upon-Humber, crossing the Humber on the Humber Bridge before terminating at Hessle near Kingston upon Hull.

 Driving conditions

 According to the AA, the route is 95 mi long and should take 21/4 hours.
 Norman Cross to Bourne takes 33 minutes, Bourne to Lincoln takes 46 minutes, and Lincoln to the Humber Bridge takes 54 minutes.

 A section of the A15 (between Scampton and the M180) provides the longest stretch of straight road in the UK.